mngugi/LaTeX-in-aFew-Minutes/README.md

 ### Platform-Specific Solutions

 #### Overleaf (Online)
-- Click "Recompile" button
+- Click the "Recompile" button
-- Check error logs in bottom panel
+- Check error logs in the bottom panel
 - Use "Submit for review" for help

 #### Local Installation (Linux)